19 Popular Exterior House Colors for 2022

 Monochromatic colors on the wheel are one basic color (hue), but have different values — lightness (tints) or darkness (shades).
 A dramatic and bold way to use the monochromatic paint trend is to paint your home all black.
 While contrasting siding and trim colors is typical, choosing monochromatic — especially black or gray with a darker or glossier black for the trim — really enhances the architectural and structural features of the home.
 Be careful when choosing your exterior paint colors in the store because they may appear lighter on the home exterior than on the paint chip in the store because of the natural lighting.

 Trim draws attention to your home’s architectural details.
-Dramatic trim is one way to feature your home’s beautiful windows or doors.
+Dramatic exterior trim paint is one way to feature your home’s beautiful windows or doors.
 Try dark red trim, dark blue or black trim, or other bold trim colors for a classy exterior statement.

 The roof can be up to 40% of your home’s exterior.
 If you have to replace your roof, take the opportunity to consider your color choices.
 Bring home samples and see how they look with your other exterior colors.
-To find out how the color of your roof impacts function, take a look here.

 Senior Color Designer, Sue Kim of Valspar, believes 2019 will be all about high-intensity shades that mimic artificial light.
 “Smart technology in the home is driving the color experience differently,” Kim said.
 Twilight Mist from Valspar is a blue-lilac hue that pairs well with ultra white.
-Choose the right paint color, for inside and out, with these tips.

 Bold and unexpected, citrus colors will be popular in 2019.
 Whether lime green or citrus orange, add something unexpected to your home’s decor this year.
 Citrus make a statement and are especially effective on an exterior door.
 “If you’re looking to make a change, look at the shades of colors that your neighbors have selected and avoid making the same choice,” said Bruce Schmidt, chief brand officer of CertaPro Painters.